raindropio/developer-site/v1/collections/README.md

 </table>

 {% hint style="warning" %}
-Our API response could contain **other fields**, not described above.
+Our API response may contain **other fields**, not described above.
 It's **unsafe to use** them in your integration!
 They could be removed or renamed at any time.
 {% endhint %}

 ### System collections